-Acute spinal cord injury (SCI) is when the spinal cord is damaged from an accident or other situation.
+An acute spinal cord injury (SCI) is when the spinal cord is damaged from an accident or other event.
 An SCI may be a bruise (contusion), a partial tear, or a complete tear (transection) in the spinal cord.
 SCI is a common cause of long-lasting (permanent) disability and death in children.
 Acute SCI is a medical emergency.

 What causes acute spinal cord injury in a child?

 There are many causes of SCI in children.
 The more common injuries occur when the area of the spine or neck is bent or squeezed (compressed).
 This can happen from: